JUDY HOOD, CHAIRMEN

 Jerry is a strong supporter of working bands and musicians and has offered high-profile exposure to both new and established artists through Muscle Shoals to Music Row Live and through the Sam Phillips Festival which he established to honor his late father, who is widely viewed as the father of Rock and Roll.
 In addition to being a top-shelf radio conglomerate, Big River Broadcasting is also a stellar corporate citizen and is involved in many philanthropic efforts throughout the region.

 Aubrey Preston was born in the Appalachian foothills of East Tennessee.
-Preston left the region in his 20’s and ended up in Colorado where he became a very successful real estate magnate in the Rocky Mountain state.
+Preston moved to Colorado in his 20's where he established a successful career in real estate acquisitions and development.
 It was while in Colorado that Preston had an epiphany that eventually led to what has now become a lifelong pursuit of preserving important elements of America’s heritage and landscapes.
 Like so many other southern natives, eventually the pull to come home became strong and he returned to Tennessee in 1992.
 He purchased a turn-of-the-century farmhouse 30 miles south of Nashville in the small community of Leiper’s Fork.
 He saw potential in the community and it’s revitalization and preservation to put Leiper’s Fork on the map.
 He transformed the town into a small- town paradise that attracted numerous celebrities.

 Aubrey’s passion for music and preserving the music legacy of the southern United States created the Americana Music Triangle.
 The Triangle is a cultural tourist corridor looking to preserve and promote the roots and birthplaces of Americana music across a five-state region.
 Preston spearheaded a similar program called the Discover Tennessee Trails and Byways before taking on the Americana Music Triangle.
 As part of his passion for the Americana Music Triangle, Aubrey became involved with the Muscle Shoals music story by assisting with the preservation and promotion of the recording studios in the Muscle Shoals area.